zcox/agent-ui-1/README.md

 # AI Agent Chat UI

-A modern, responsive browser-based chat interface for the AI Agent Chat API.
+A modern, responsive browser-based AI agent chat interface.
 Built with React, TypeScript, Vite, and Tailwind CSS.

+Provides a UI for https://github.com/zcox/rust2, or any agent with the same [API contract](./API.md).

 ## Features